GioByte10/CReminders/README.md

 </div>

-## English
+# English
 <img align="right" width="216" height="103" src="https://raw.githubusercontent.com/GioByte10/CReminders/main/cmake-build-debug/resources/img4.png">
 CReminders is a C++ and Python written program that runs in the background and lets you create custom reminders using Windows ToastNotifications (pop-ups).
-In addition to a custom title, message, days, and time for the notification, you can add an icon and buttons with links as well.
+In addition to a custom title, message, days, and time, you can add an icon and buttons for the notification.

 <br>
 <br>

-The way CReminders works is by adding itself, the [main.cpp](https://github.com/GioByte10/CReminders/blob/main/main.cpp) program, to the Current User's start up through the Windows Registry.
-The program accesses the [info.txt](https://github.com/GioByte10/CReminders/blob/main/cmake-build-debug/info_example.txt) file where the users adds all necessary information for CReminders to create the notifications, this includes:
+The way CReminders works is by adding itself ([main.cpp](https://github.com/GioByte10/CReminders/blob/main/main.cpp)) to the Current User's start up through the Windows Registry.
+The program accesses the [info.txt](https://github.com/GioByte10/CReminders/blob/main/cmake-build-debug/info_example.txt) file where the user adds all necessary information for CReminders to create the notifications, this includes:

 | Parameter   | Description                                                                                                                                  |
 |-------------|-------------                                                                                                                                 |